jump-dev/Convex.jl/docs/src/contributing.md

 Adding examples
 ---------------

- -   Take a look at our exising [usage examples](https://github.com/jump-dev/Convex.jl/tree/master/examples) and add another in similar style.
+ -   Take a look at our existing [usage examples](https://github.com/jump-dev/Convex.jl/tree/master/examples) and add another in similar style.
  -   Submit a PR.
 (Let us know if it's a work in progress by putting
      \[WIP\] in the name of the PR.)
- -   We'll look it over, fix up anything that doesn't work, and merge it!
+ -   We'll look it over, fix up anything that doesn't work, and merge it.

 Adding atoms
 ------------